Renewables, nuclear and fossil fuels: The UK's changing energy mix

 This is down from 87.2% in 2012, mainly due to the declining use of the dirtiest fossil fuel, coal.

+"Low-carbon" includes renewables such as wind, solar, hydropower and bioenergy and nuclear.

-Nuclear is not considered renewable, but is classed as low-carbon because plants do not directly release greenhouse gases during their operation.
+Nuclear is not considered renewable, but is classed as low-carbon because power stations do not directly release greenhouse gases during their operation.

 The output from nuclear energy has actually fallen by around a third in the past decade due to ageing reactors.